mariuszmspace/my-links/README.md

 * [Wormhole](https://github.com/gravitational/wormhole) - CNI plugin for Kubernetes that uses WireGuard for creating a full mesh encrypted network between each host in the Kubernetes cluster.
 The Kubernetes API is used to coordinate key exchange and configuration -- `Golang`
 * [Vault Secrets Operator](https://github.com/ricoberger/vault-secrets-operator) - Kubernetes operator for Hashicorp Vault -- `Golang`
 * [Velero](https://github.com/heptio/velero) - Manage disaster recovery for your Kubernetes persistent volumes and cluster resources, formerly Heptio Ark -- `Golang`
+* [version-checker](https://github.com/jetstack/version-checker) - Check image versions running in the cluster vs the newest and then alert via Prometheus when newer ones are available for evaluation -- `Golang`
 * [virtlet](https://github.com/Mirantis/virtlet) - Kubernetes CRI implementation for running VM workloads (QCOW2 images) -- `Golang`
 * [virtual-kublet](https://github.com/virtual-kubelet/virtual-kubelet) - kublet implementation that masquerades as a kubelet for the purposes of connecting Kubernetes to other APIs (Fargate, ACI, IoT, Nomad, Azure, etc) -- `Golang`
 * [Voyager](https://github.com/appscode/voyager) - HAProxy backed secure L7 and L4 ingress controller for Kubernetes -- `Golang`